lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 information.
 This insures that the algorithms are independent of the executives.

-**Figure4--18** shows a typical path taken by a request as it is sent through a pipeline.
+**Figure 4-18** shows a typical path taken by a request as it is sent through a pipeline.
 Typically the request originates in a consumer at the end of the pipeline.
 It is sent back through the pipeline by the executives.
 Each executive asks its algorithm to help handle the